What are Srotas in Ayurveda?

 Stanyavahasrotas are part of the Rasavahastrotas.

-Srotas (Channels of Circulation) have great signifiance in Ayurvedic system of medicine, as far as disease and health is concerned.
+Srotas (Channels of Circulation) have great significance in Ayurvedic system of medicine, as far as disease and health is concerned.
 Channels of Circulation are working at micro as well as macro levels in the human body.
-Charak sees Srotas as the channels through which various important physicoigial functions takes place.
+Charaka sees Srotas as the channels through which various important physiological functions takes place.